The future of the Tasman Environment Plan – Aorere ki uta Aorere ki tai

 Council's Strategy and Policy Committee in considering pending and potential changes to New Zealand’s environmental legislation has adopted a short-term workstream focus approach to maintain progress for 5-key Environmental Policy workstreams.

-Early to mid-2024 we should have a clearer way forward but in the meantime, the programme reset maintains momentum and ensures we avoid continuing with work that may have to be repeated in the future.
+A reset of Tasman’s Environmental Policy has become necessary because of the current Government’s program of resource management reform (RM reform).
+The programme reset maintains momentum and ensures we avoid continuing with work that may have to be repeated in the future.

 The short-term focus environmental workstreams are: